Keeping kids warm and protected when they hit the water – whatever the season

 On the other hand, spring suits are perfect for summers and spring.
 A full-body suit can be overwhelming for kids if the temperature in the water is reasonable, so you are using this more for sun and skin protection than warmth.

-You will also find kid wetsuit tops and separate bottoms if you need a two-piece suit for your child – some find the full length suit difficult to get on and off and too restrictive.
+You will also find kid wetsuit tops and separate bottoms if you need a two-piece suit for your child – some find the full-length suit difficult to get on and off and too restrictive.

 Size & Fit

 Choosing the right size is essential to give your child a snug fit.
-When we say snug, you want the neck to be a close fit, but so they have no difficulty breathing and the ankles and wrists to be a firm fit to prevent water flushing into the wetsuit.
+When we say snug, you want the neck to be a close fit but so they have no difficulty breathing and the ankles and wrists to be a firm fit to prevent water from flushing into the wetsuit.

-Don’t overlook the size chart before buying a children’s wetsuit and read reviews carefully for feedback from other parents.
+Don’t overlook the size chart before buying a children’s wetsuit, and read reviews carefully for feedback from other parents.
 If you only occasionally hit the water, try one size bigger, as your kid can quickly outgrow wet suits within a season and may not like the restrictiveness of a snug fit.

 Is your child a little sensitive to things touching their skin?
-This was our biggest challenge getting our kids to accept wearing a wetsuit and it turns out a lot of its to do with discomfort from the seams.
+This was our biggest challenge getting our kids to accept wearing a wetsuit, and it turns out a lot of its to do with discomfort from the seams.